Hide Advanced Options

 Grad Meth: Reg, P-F, Aud

-Explores the history of science fiction writing in the context of genuine historical events and issues in the background of authors and in the narratives, they create.
-There is a deep intersection with colonialism and racism - one which was then traduced by two generations of sci-fi authors, and via Afrofuturism and dystopian sci-fi, who turned around the genre to create a new set of plots and social messages.
-Students will leave the class with an appreciation of the difference between historical methodology and narrative, whether under the guise offiction or speculative nonfiction.
+Explores the history of science fiction writing in the context of genuine historical events and issues in the background, and in SciFi narratives and cinema.
+SciFi retells the story of colonialism, exploration, and racism.
+In the work of two generations of more recent authors, via Afrofuturism and dystopianism, SciFi also contests that story with new plots and social messages.
+Students will leave the class with an appreciation of historical methodology and narrative.
 Students will encounter and understand cinematic and visual vocabularies as well as textual tropes.

 HIST219X